Find out where can you take your pooch to eat, drink, and hang out in Newcastle

 The Young St Hotel

 This Carrington go-to is a favourite among dog-lovers!
-There's plenty of outdoor space to chill with your pup.
+There's plenty of outdoor space at the front of the pub or in the beer garden to chill with your pup.
+Plus, for an extra special treat you can order a puppy platter!

 Where: 132 Young St, Carrington